QuantEcon/parallelization_experiments/README.md

 # Parallelization Experiments

 Here's a fun test case for parallelization.
-In essence we're populating a matrix by simulation, with each row corresponding to one similation of a given firm's inventory process.
+In essence we're populating a matrix by simulation, with each row corresponding to one simulation of a given firm's inventory process.

 The firm's inventory process is of (s, S) type with stochastic IID demand.